Russell B. Long

-Russell Billiu Long (November 3, 1918 – May 9, 2003) was an American Democratic politician and United States Senator from Louisiana from 1948 until 1987.
-The chairman of the Senate Finance Committee from 1966 to 1981, Long was instrumental in the implementation of President Lyndon Johnson's Great Society and war on poverty programs.
-Long also served as Assistant Majority Leader (Senate Majority Whip) from 1965 to 1969.
+Russell Billiu Long (November 3, 1918 – May 9, 2003) was an American Democratic politician and United States senator from Louisiana from 1948 until 1987.
+The chairman of the Senate Finance Committee from 1966 to 1981, Long was instrumental in the implementation of President Lyndon Johnson's Great Society and War on Poverty programs.
+Long also served as Assistant Majority Leader (Senate Majority Whip) from 1965 to 1969, he was referred to as the 'Father of the Earned Income Tax Credit'.

-The son of Senators Rose McConnell Long and Huey Long, Russell Long served during the administrations of eight U.S. presidents, from Truman to Reagan.
+The son of Senators Rose McConnell Long and Huey Long, Russell Long served during the administrations of eight US presidents, from Truman to Reagan.
 Long quietly wielded enormous power in the Senate and shaped some of the most significant tax legislation of the twentieth century.

 As chairman of the Senate Finance Committee, Long held jurisdiction over 100 percent of all federal revenue and 40 percent of all government spending, including Social Security, Medicare, Medicaid, unemployment insurance, welfare and food assistance programs, foreign trade, and tariffs.
 In 1980 he was voted the most effective chairman and most effective debater by his colleagues in a U.S. News & World Report survey.
 In a 1982 survey, Long was voted the most influential Democrat by his Senate colleagues.
 The Wall Street Journal once called him "the fourth branch of government."
 Upon his retirement in 1987, Long had a 75 percent approval rating among Louisiana voters.